NURSING 7015 - Applied Pharmacology in Nursing

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed Online Quiz Formative 0% 1-2 Essay Summative 30% All Written Exam with portfolio Summative 70% All
+Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed Online Quiz Formative 0% 1-2 Essay Summative 30% All Portfolio of 5 drugs with exam on these drugs Summative 70% All

 Assessment DetailAssessment 1